jacobsallan/make-effective-data-visualization/README.md

 and zoom features.
 Mouse double click and mouse wheel motion controls the zoom.
 Mouse click and move control map pan.

+After the first review, text was added that help fix the meaning of the two poverty rates that are encoded in the map.
+The color legend was made slightly larger and percent signs added to the numbers in the label.
+A description of the pan and zoom operations was also added; without it there is no way for a user to guess that pan and zoom is there.

 Feedback
 ========